 Before the U.S. Supreme Court legalized same-sex marriages in all states, federal district court judge Reeves had taken the lead and struck down Mississippi’s prohibition of same-sex marriages.
 How was this state law a federal issue, ending up in federal court?
 Well, the 14th amendment to the federal constitution (one of the post-Civil War amendments) says that states cannot deny any person of equal protection of the law, so the federal courts today hold that since marriage is a fundamental human right, nobody can be denied legal recognition of their marriage.

 Two other cases are kind of interesting.
 Mississippi passed a religious freedom state law that gives private businesses the right to refuse to serve people if such service would violate their religious beliefs, and the law specifically says that the key religious belief is an owner’s belief that marriage is between a man and a woman.
 A liberal interest group sued to try to strike down that state law, and a federal district judge rejected the lawsuit, arguing that the interest group had not demonstrated that anyone had been affected by that state law.
 Courts do not make laws; they simply decide specific cases that involve someone who has suffered damages.
-In another case, an African American sued Mississippi state government because Mississippi still had a state flag that had part of the Confederate flag in it; Judge Reeves rejected his lawsuit, holding that he had not demonstrated any harm done to him.
+In another case, an African American sued Mississippi state government because Mississippi still had a state flag that had part of the Confederate flag on it; Judge Reeves rejected his lawsuit, holding that he had not demonstrated any harm done to him.
 (Since then, Mississippi has changed its flag into an attractive inclusive one.)

 So, really, the judicial system is fascinating, but very complex and very detailed.
 If you want to be a successful lawyer, plan on spending your life doing a lot of detailed reading of often complex and boring material.
 We have many alumni who have been quite successful, however.
 I recently had 7 students in top law schools (or who just graduated), an increasing number are women and African Americans.
 They worked hard, did their homework in college.
 One has a full scholarship (and more); he got a summer internship in D.C. before law school, did legal research for an interest group, worked hard.
 Another just graduated from law school, and had a job lined up a year ago, and his starting salary equals that of two of our professors (with a combined six decades of experience).
 Many students go into public interest law, fighting for racial justice, the rights of immigrants, and other historically disadvantaged groups.